lrusso/WebToApp/README.md

 ## Android porting notes

-The filename that it is given to the blob URL can be found in **app/src/main/res/values/strings.xml** as a String resource named **saveFilename**.
+The filename given to every downloaded Blob URL can be found in **app/src/main/res/values/strings.xml** as a String resource named **saveFilename**.

 ## How to get the .app file (for the OS X version only)